 In the case of timber windows, it is typically preferable to repair rather than replace — plus it is usually more cost-effective too.

-8. Mix High End and Standard Products
+10. Mix and Match Products

 High quality no longer goes hand-in-hand with high cost.
-While not all cheap bathroom suites and kitchens offer value for money, many off-the-shelf ranges have come on in leaps and bounds in recent years.
+While not all cheap bathroom suites and cheap kitchens offer value for money, many off-the-shelf ranges have come on in leaps and bounds in recent years.

 Buying standard unit fronts and carcasses and sprucing them up with more unusual or striking worktops, handles and concealed lighting, for example, offers a purse-friendly alternative to designer ranges.